 What Is a Tech ETF?

-A tech ETF is an exchange-traded fund composed of a basket of stocks within the U.S. technology sector.
-And it involves companies in a variety of industry groups and sub industries, some of which include those in software and services, hardware and equipment, and semiconductor manufacturing.
+An exchange-traded fund is composed of a basket of stocks, and a tech ETF is composed of stocks that fall within the US technology sector.
+Some of these companies are involved in software and services, some in hardware and equipment, and some in semiconductor manufacturing.

 Find a Broker and Open Your Account